ETS-ReactNative5/19f-forthegirls/README.md

 ## Deployment

 To deploy the project, clone this repository.
-Then, do the setup above if you haven't already from the commandl ine.
+Then, do the setup above if you haven't already from the command line.
 Then, run `expo start` to deploy the project.

 ## Authors